Sticksword/globitek_cms_week2/readme.md

   * [X]  Required: Sanitize dynamic data for HTML
   * [X]  Required: Sanitize dynamic data for SQL

-9\. [ ]  Required: Penetration Testing
+9\.
+[X]  Required: Penetration Testing
-  * [ ]  Required: Verify form inputs are not vulnerable to SQLI attacks.
+  * [X]  Required: Verify form inputs are not vulnerable to SQLI attacks.
-  * [ ]  Required: Verify query strings are not vulnerable to SQLI attacks.
+  * [X]  Required: Verify query strings are not vulnerable to SQLI attacks.
-  * [ ]  Required: Verify form inputs are not vulnerable to XSS attacks.
+  * [X]  Required: Verify form inputs are not vulnerable to XSS attacks.
-  * [ ]  Required: Verify query strings are not vulnerable to XSS attacks.
+  * [X]  Required: Verify query strings are not vulnerable to XSS attacks.
-  * [ ]  Required: Listed other bugs or security vulnerabilities
+  * [?]
+Required: Listed other bugs or security vulnerabilities (I'm making a repo instead of notable tl;dr security stuff)

 The following advanced user stories are optional: